JNP-Solutions/Slacken/README.md

 In multi-sample mode (see below), instead of `all` we would see one report and one directory per sample ID.

-If we wish, we can now run bracken:
+If we wish, we can now run [Bracken](https://github.com/jenniferlu717/Bracken):

 ```commandline
 bracken -d standard-224c/std_35_31_s7_bracken -r 150 -i sample0_c0.15_classified/all_kreport.txt  -o sample0_c0.15_classified/all_bracken